 Ahhhh, see?
 None of those nasty little Greek letter symbols that confound us non-mathematicians!

-When this formula appeared, crystal clear upon the chalkboard in my mind one morning, I was actually knocked right out of my meditation.
+When this formula appeared one morning, crystal clear upon the chalkboard in my mind, I was actually knocked right out of my meditation.

 Why would something so foreign to me arise in blaring insistence?